-In circumstances in which there is evidence that underlying know how considered for investment…has been treated cavalierly from its inception, i.e., absent minimums of proprietary status or trade secrecy, prospective investors would be prudent to conduct due diligence -ascertain the status, fragility, stability, and sustainability of those assets.
+In circumstances in which there is evidence that the know how underlying an innovation-invention being considered for investment…has been treated cavalierly from its inception, i.e., absent minimums of proprietary status or trade secrecy, it would be prudent for prospective investors to conduct (pre-post transaction) due diligence, specific to the key intangible assets in play, to ascertain their status, fragility, stability, and sustainability.

-It is, for these reasons (collectively), that I urge prospective investors (VC’s) to re-phrase the conventional…‘what’s your IP position’ and, instead, engage innovators, entrepreneurs, and early stage – startup company representatives, to examine – bring clarity to…
+It is, for these reasons (collectively), that I urge prospective investors (venture capitalists) to re-phrase the conventional…‘what’s your IP position’ and, instead, engage innovators, entrepreneurs, and early stage – startup company representatives, to examine – bring clarity to

 - the probability, criticality, and ‘keystroke’ speed which knowhow (intangible assets) can be compromised, infringed, misappropriated, or stolen.